A leather wallet on a table with credit card sticking out, next to a payment receipt

 Pros

-• Can offer cheap borrowing – some cards will allow you to make purchases and pay no interest for an initial period.
+Some cards let you make purchases and pay no interest for an initial period.
 Others allow you to move credit card debt (for a fee) and pay no interest on the transferred balance for a set period.

-• Can prove your creditworthiness – if you manage your card responsibly by making repayments regularly and on time, and not going over your credit limit, it will show lenders that you’re responsible with money.
+Making repayments on time, and not going over your credit limit, will show lenders that you’re responsible with money.

 Cons